quig/bash-starter/README.md

-# bash-starter
+# Bash-starter 🖥️

-Just a starter for my future scripts
+Just a starter for my future scripts, feel free to use it :)